dvdkouril/chromospyce/README.md

 data from Python arrays to an Apache Arrow table.
 [Read more about why Apache Arrow is the only format supported by chromospace/chromospyce](https://github.com/dvdkouril/chromospace/tree/main/docs#data-loading).

+Quickly test out **chromospyce** with [uv](https://docs.astral.sh/uv/):
+1. `uv run --with chromospyce --with numpy --with pyarrow --with jupyterlab jupyter lab`
+2. make a new notebook
+3. copy and paste the code above into an empty cell